Design Considerations

 -

 VPN without isolation.
 Typically, VPN solutions isolate each client using single-node subnets (i.e. each client is in its own subnet with a 32-bit subnet mask) to prevent broadcast traffic between VPN clients that are typically geographically dispersed and not on the same local network.
-If the VPN solution is not configured in this manner and clients get an IP address with a subnet mask less than 32 bits, broadcasts can be exchanged between the VPN clients enabling Nomad to elect a master that is not on the same local network.
+If the VPN solution is not configured in this manner and clients get an IP address with a subnet mask less than 32 bits, broadcasts can be exchanged between the VPN clients enabling Content Distribution to elect a master that is not on the same local network.

-will not override the download priority.
+The 1E Content Distribution additional setting ++pr will not override the download priority.

 Inhibit files and formats